KatanaHaley/My-Portfolio/README.md

 # My-Portfolio
-A small site detailing my experience as a software engineer and web developer.
+A responsive site detailing my experience as a software engineer and web developer.